BobbyH49/SQLServerk8s/modules/setup.md

     2. resourceGroup - The name of your new Resource Group
     3. azureUser & azurePassword - The credentials supplied during the azure deployment

-4. You will be prompted to sign in using an Azure AD account (use one with owner permissions to the subscription)
+4. SqlK8sJumpbox will reboot during the running of this script.
+Close the session rather than re-connecting and then log in from the Bastion using ***<azureUser>***@sqlk8s.local where <azureUser> is the username that you have provisioned.